-UK seeks to end 'direct' authority of EU court
+UK seeks to end 'direct' rule of EU court

 The UK is preparing to say that a new set of tribunals should enforce EU law after Brexit instead of the EU’s Court of Justice (ECJ).